 - Identified immune responses that protect against malaria and new approaches for vaccine development.

 - Developing new low-cost diagnostic tests to guide the treatment of malaria.

 - Developing novel tools to enhance surveillance and tracking of malaria in populations.

 - In affected communities created strategies to address gaps in health services and coverage to improve diagnosis, treatment, and prevention.

 Drug and insecticide resistance

-According to the World Health Organization, antimalarial drug resistance is a major concern for the global effort to control malaria.
-P. falciparum resistance to artemisinins has been detected in four countries in South East Asia: in Cambodia, Myanmar, Thailand and Vietnam.
+According to the WHO, antimalarial drug resistance is a major concern for the global effort to control malaria.
+P. falciparum resistance to artemisinins has been detected in four countries in Southeast Asia: Cambodia, Myanmar, Thailand and Vietnam.
 There is an urgent need to expand containment efforts in affected countries.